shimisnow/nextcloud-veracrypt/docs/how-to-deploy.md

 # How to deploy

+## Generate SSL certificates

+This project assumes that there is a SSL certificates (.crt and .key files) available to use

-Create volumes
+## Setup Veracrypt volumes

-Create folders
-Copy php, nginx
-Generate certs and copy
+See here the steps to [setup Veracrypt volumes](./setup-volumes.md)

+## Config Nginx

+See here the steps to [config Nginx](./config-nginx.md)

-## Build the Docker images
+## Build Docker images

-1. `web` builds a image with nginx using quic (http3) and brotli for compression
+1. `web` builds a image with nginx using quic (HTTP/3) and Brotli for compression
-2. `app` extends nextcloud image to add some required packages (zip, ffmpeg)
+2. `app` extends nextcloud image to add some additional packages (zip, ffmpeg)

 ```sh
 docker compose build web